2020 Lecturer: Doris Kearns Goodwin

 - The benefit reception and dinner that usually precede the lecture have been cancelled.

 *The health and safety of all participants and audience members is of the highest importance.
 Humanities Nebraska and the E.N.
-Thompson Forum are monitoring the local and state COVID-19 conditions on an ongoing basis.
+Thompson Forum have been monitoring the local and state COVID-19 conditions on an ongoing basis.
 All local, state, and national directed health measures will be followed, and additional precautions taken as determined necessary by HN, ENTF, UNL, and the Lied Center.
-A major consideration is the City of Lincoln's COVID-19 Risk Dial, which we hope to see in the green ("low") or yellow ("moderate") category for an in-person event.
 See also the Lied Center's new health, safety, and ticketing policies here.
 Please continue to check in with the Humanities Nebraska and/or E.N.
 Thompson Forum websites for information updates.

 < Click the button to become a sponsor via our online system.
 For additional information about various sponsorship levels and accompanying benefits, please send email to Heather Thomas, director of development.